lucianoiam/dpfwebui/README.md

 - Great experienced community around

 Its full documentation and code can be found at https://github.com/DISTRHO/DPF, this repo includes it as a git submodule in `dpf`.
-Do not forget to visit https://github.com/DISTRHO for many other cool audio projects.
+There are lots of other cool audio projects worth checking at https://github.com/DISTRHO.

 If you find libre software useful please support the developers